Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 Keeping records

-If you are doing a B2B model business and selling to medium to large companies, then their account section will always ask for an invoice for their record keeping.
+The first and foremost purpose of a WooCommerce invoice is to help keep records.
+If you are doing a B2B model business and selling to medium to large companies, then they will always ask for an invoice or waybill for their record keeping.

-Even if you are selling to individual customers, they will also want an invoice for their records as well.
+Even if you are selling to individual customers, they will also want an printed invoice keep a legal record of your sales transactions.

 Maintaining a level of professionalism

 A professional invoice can have a significant impact on your customers.
-Even if you run a small WooCommerce shop, sending your customers an invoice shows that you are competent.
+Even if you run a small WooCommerce shop, sending your customers an invoice can set you apart from the competition and gain your customers’ trust.

 Showcases your brand and serves as a marketing tool

-A personalized WooCommerce invoice can aid in building a long-lasting relationship with your customers and overall grow your brand reputation.
+A personalized WooCommerce invoice always has the upper hand to impress customers and overall grow your brand reputation.

 Easy tax filing